-The following countries are represented by one applicant: Colombia; Germany; Guyana; Israel; Nigeria; Pakistan; South Africa; South Korea; and Zimbabwe.

-d) Jurisdiction where members were initially trained:

-Historically, the College maintained statistical data on the country of training.
-As such, for those members who were trained in Canada, the province is unavailable.
-In addition, the above numbers reflect the member's highest level of education, which may or may not have been the basis of registration with the College.
+- c) Countries where internationally educated applicants were initially trained: The following countries are represented by one applicant: Bangladesh; Colombia; Hong Kong; Israel; Lebanon; New Zealand; Pakistan; Philippines; Russia; South Africa and Uganda. - d) Jurisdiction where members were initially trained: Historically, the College has maintained statistical data on the COUNTRY of training.
+Consequently, the province is unavailable for members who were trained in Canada and all members trained in Canada are entered under 'Ontario' above.
+In addition, the numbers above reflect the member's highest education attained, which may or may not have been the basis of registration with the College.